leo201313/ALU_MCU_DESIGN/README.md

 * There has been two models written for shifting, one is arithmetic shifting and the other is logistic shifting.
 * ADD_SUB model use the ripper-carry adder.
 * COMP now is wrriten to output the greater num or the less num using the super code.
+* Now the MUL module is active, however, it can only give the product of two 16bit num.
+Additionally, there are two output in this mudule which respectively denotes the head 16bit of the 32bit product and the tail 16bit.
 ### For things planned to do:
-* Write the MUL model to achieve the multiplication function
-* So the DIV module for devision should be done.
+* DIV module for devision should be done which is in tense.
-* Use the two_mux_one16bit module to create a 16_mux_one16bit module.
+* Use the two_mux_one16bit module to create a 16_mux_one16bit module, this can be done easily in theroy.
+* Create a decode table to make each function corresponding to a unique 5bit control code.
+* After completing the 16_mux_one16bit module and the decode table, we can then go ahead to the TOP module, wihch will call all the module, and we can get a global view of the ALU.
 ### Recently done:
+* Write the 16bit MUL model.
 * Write the COMP model to achieve the compare function (Already done)
 * Write the bitwise or, and, nor... , and there are six modules in total.
 ### References: